solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 ```

 ##### 3. Checks pop_token audience
-If the `method` or `htu` does not match the method and url of the request, the server must reject.
+If the `htm` or `htu` does not match the method and url of the request, the server must reject.

 ##### 4. Checks client signature
 If the dpop token does not have a matchign signature with jwk inside the auth token, the server must reject.